Collapse of Magnetized White Dwarfs as site of Heavy Element Formation and Kilonova Signal: CONCLUSIONS

 \item \textit{Striking agreement with GRB~230307A.} Our synthetic light curves are in striking agreement with the photometric observations of the kilonova AT~2023vfi for polar viewing angles ($\theta_{\rm obs} \lesssim 30^\circ$), without any parameter tuning.
 The self-consistent requirement of a near-polar viewing angle---necessary both for the GRB detection and for the kilonova light curve match---provides strong support for AIC as a viable progenitor of this event.
 This identification is further supported by the long duration of GRB~230307A ($T_{90} \approx 33$~s) , which is more compatible with the spindown timescale of our AIC (${\mathcal{O} \sim10\rm{s}}$) than by a typical binary neutron star merger, and by the relatively large ejecta mass, which lies at the upper end of expectations for neutron star mergers.

 \end{enumerate} These results demonstrate that magnetized AICs can produce observable kilonova signals that are quantitatively comparable to those from neutron star mergers, establishing AIC as a potentially important---and observationally accessible---channel for heavy element production in the Universe.

-Future work should explore the dependence of these results on the progenitor magnetic field geometry and strength, extend the simulations to 3D to capture non-axisymmetric effects, and develop spectral diagnostics that can distinguish AIC-powered kilonovae from those produced by compact binary mergers.
+Important directions for future work include extending the GR$\nu$MHD simulations to full 3D, where non-axisymmetric instabilities such as spiral modes and the MRI can develop self-consistently and may substantially affect the ejecta mass and geometry; exploring the dependence on the progenitor magnetic field strength, topology, and rotation rate; improving the initial WD models with self-consistent stellar evolution profiles; and developing non-LTE radiative transfer with experimentally calibrated atomic data to enable robust spectral diagnostics that can distinguish AIC-powered kilonovae from those produced by compact binary mergers.